List of Warner Bros. cartoons with Blue Ribbon reissues: Exceptions

-Cartoons with re-releases in the last few years of the program (after 1964) did not have new titles.
-Instead, they were re-released with their original titles.
+Cartoons with re-releases in the last few years of the program (past August 1964) did not have new titles.
+Instead, they were re-released with their original titles, or for the case of any cartoon reissued beforehand, their first reissue titles, due to low budgets from DePatie-Freleng Enterprises and Warner Bros.-Seven Arts.

 Reissued cartoons

+A total of 323 cartoons were reissued through the Blue Ribbon program.